Need A Test? Explore Your Options

-In short, anyone who is sexually active should get tested for STDs.
-Even for those who have not yet had sex, it’s important to understand your sexual health status as STDs can still be present in those individuals as there are other exposure possibilities.
+• Non-sexually active individuals and those who have not yet had sex as STDs can still be present in those individuals due to other exposure possibilities.

 • All individuals age 13 – 64 should be tested at least once for HIV